 Durham Destroyer: I recently completed the 160km I’m Not Worthy edition of the Durham Destroyer, and it was awesome, great route, incredible scenery, and all in all a perfect day.
 In addition to the century, two other route versions are available, including the slightly less intense Rookie and the bikepacking Fully Monty.

 Ontario By Bike: Ontario by Bike is probably the most comprehensive listing of cycling resources out there, including local cycling literature, listings of bike tours, and various other resources.

-In the coming days I plan to expand this post with my favourite resources for training, route planning, favourite Instagram accounts, and more.
+In the not too distant future I plan to expand this post with my favourite resources for training, route planning, favourite Instagram accounts, and more.